theatersoft/bus/README.md

 npm run link
 ```
 ### 1. Start bus server in terminal 1
-The next command starts the root bus node which listens for new connections:
+Start a root bus node to listen for new connections:
 ```
 npm run start